Measure ad extension performance

 - Click the View: drop-down button and choose the type of extension you'd like to see statistics for.

-- To see extension statistics across all of your campaigns, select "All online campaigns" from the side navigation.
+- To see extension statistics across all of your campaigns, select "All campaigns" from the side navigation.
 Otherwise, select the campaign you're interested in.

 - Each extension will appear in its own row, including extensions that have yet to accrue any statistics.